-Figure 4, panel AII shows the effects of the Products (2 percent-3 percent) treatments (the online Appendix shows the results for the rest of the Products groups).
-Consistent with the learning model, the signal that supermarket products increased 2 percent-3 percent shifted inflation expectations towards this range and reduced the dispersion of expectations.
+Figure 4.a.ii shows the effects of the Products (2%-3%) treatments (Figure B.2 shows the results for the rest of the Products groups).
+Consistent with the learning model, the signal that supermarket products increased 2-3% shifted inflation expectations towards this range, and reduced the dispersion of expectations.

-Turning to the reduced form results for Argentina, Figure 4, panels BI and BII present the results that are equivalent to those in Figure 4, panels AI and AII for the United States.
-The results in Argentina are qualitatively identical to those from the US experiment: providing a signal about inflation shifted the distribution of inflation expectations toward the value of the signal and led to a more concentrated distribution of expectations.
+We can turn to the reduced-form results for Argentina.
+Figures 4.b.i and 4.b.ii present the results equivalent to those in Figures 4.a.i and 4.a.ii for the United States.
+The results in Argentina are qualitatively identical to those from the U.S. experiment: providing a signal about inflation shifted the distribution of inflation expectations towards the value of the signal, and led to a more concentrated distribution of expectations.

-Although the effects of Statistics and Products information are qualitatively identical between the United States and Argentina, the rational inattention test relies on the quantitative comparison between the two countries.
-To facilitate such comparison, Table 1 presents the estimates of the learning rates, based on the Bayesian learning model introduced in Section IC, with results from the US experiment in panel A and results from the Argentine experiment in panel B. The table reports the values of α and β from equation (6).
-As previously discussed, β can be interpreted as the degree of pass-through between perceptions of past inflation and expectations of future inflation, and α as the weight placed by the respondents on the information provided in the experiment, with $(1 - \alpha)$ being the weight placed on respondents' prior belief about past inflation.
+Even though the effects of Statistics and Products information are qualitatively identical between the United States and Argentina, the rational inattention test relies on the quantitative comparison between the two countries.
+To facilitate such comparison, Table 1 presents the estimates of the learning rates, based on the Bayesian learning model introduced in section 2.3, with results from the U.S. experiment in panel (a) and results from the Argentine experiment in panel (b).
+The table reports the values of α and β from equation (6).
+As discussed above, β can be interpreted as the degree of pass-through between perceptions of past inflation and expectations of future inflation, and α as the weight placed by the respondents on the information provided in the experiment, with $(1 - \alpha)$ being the weight placed on respondents' prior belief about past inflation.

-Column 1 from Table 1, panel A, reports that, in the United States, the learning rate (α) in the Statistics (1.5 percent) treatment was 0.838 (p-value < 0.01), whereas the weight given to its equivalent in the Products treatment was 0.689 (p-value < 0.01).
-In other words, US subjects assigned a much greater weight to the information provided by the experiment than to their own prior belief.
-In turn, column 1 from Table 1, panel B, reports that, in the first Argentine sample, the estimated α is 0.432 (p-value < 0.01) for the Statistics treatment and 0.458 (p-value < 0.01) for the Products treatment (column 2 shows a similar learning rate of 0.494 for the Products treatment in the second Argentine sample).19 Consistent with the prediction of the rational inattention model, US subjects revealed to be less informed about inflation, insofar as they assigned between 95 percent (i.e., $\frac{0.838 - 0.432}{0.432}$) and 51 percent (i.e., $\frac{0.689 - 0.458}{0.458}$) more weight to the information about statistics and supermarket products, relative to the Argentine subjects.20
+Column (1) from Table 1.a reports that, in the United States, the learning rate (α) in the Statistics (1.5%) treatment was 0.838 (p-value<0.01), whereas the weight given to its equivalent in the Products treatment was 0.689 (p-value<0.01).
+In other words, U.S. subjects assigned a much greater weight to the information provided by the experiment than to their own prior belief.
+In turn,column (1) from Table 1.b reports that, in the first Argentine sample, the estimated α is 0.432 (p-value<0.01) for the Statistics treatment and 0.458 (p-value<0.01) for the Products treatment in the reports that the products treatment in the Products treatment in the Products treatment in the Statistics treatment and 0.458 (p-value<0.01) for the Products treatment in th second Argentine sample).18 Consistent with the prediction of the rational inattention model, U.S. subjects revealed to be less informed about inflation, insofar they assigned between 95% (i.e., $\frac{0.838-0.432}{0.432}$) and 51% (i.e., $\frac{0.689-0.458}{0.458}$) more weight to the information about statistics and supermarket products relative to the Argentine subjects.19